cosmadora/personal-website/content/projects/erisi.md

 ---
 title: "erisi: A self-hosted static site server"
 description: "Project outline page for erisi. erisi is planned to be a self-hosted alternative to Netlify/Vercel/Github Pages/etc... written in Go and utilizing Caddy and it's ACME capabilities."
+summary: Project outline page for erisi. erisi is planned to be a self-hosted alternative to Netlify/Vercel/Github Pages/etc... written in Go and utilizing Caddy and it's ACME capabilities.
+publishdate: "2023-08-30"
 ---

 ## Summary